Image: Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

 > 60.000€35%

-Domiciled Cyprus tax residents Individuals also get imposed on Special defence contributions.
-For dividends, it's at 17%, and 30% for interest income, except in the Cyprus corporate and government bonds with a 3% rate.
+Domiciled Cyprus Tax Resident Individuals also get imposed on Special defence contributions.
+For dividends, it's at 17% and 30% for interest income, except in the Cyprus corporate and government bonds with a 3% rate.
 For rental income, the scale is at 2.25%.
-(Does not apply for non-domiciled Cyprus tax residents)
+(Does not apply for Non-Domiciled Cyprus Tax Residents)

 Additionally, social insurance contributions get deducted from individual emoluments in Cyprus.
 If you are self-employed, you should make a 15.6% contribution per your enterprise category.
-An employer makes an 8.3% deduction on their employees' salaries and pays them on behalf of the employees to the social insurance office.
+An employer makes an 8.3% deduction on their employees' salaries and pays them to the social insurance office on behalf of the employees.
 Additionally, persons obtaining income in Cyprus should contribute to the national health insurance system up to a maximum threshold of €180,000.

 Concessions Available

-If you were a non-tax resident in Cyprus before employment, you could still receive concessions.
-You can enjoy a 20% exemption on tax on your income or €8,550 for five years.
+You could still receive concessions if you were a non-tax resident in Cyprus before employment.
+You can enjoy a 20% tax exemption on your income or €8,550 for five years.
 You may also have a 50% exemption if you earn more than €100,000 for ten years from the commencement of employment.
 Overseas pensions also enjoy a 5% tax exemption if the amount exceeds €3420, but if it reaches a higher tax liability, the person can opt for ordinary taxation.

 Contributions to the Social Insurance System of Cyprus